Rely on us for quick results

 Please note: we cannot disclose your IELTS results via email or over the phone.
 You will need to use the link to see your scores online.

-If you need to recheck your IELTS result, your scores will remain active online for 28 days.
+Your results will also be available to view online after they are released.
 These do not provide an official confirmation of your performance, however – for that, you’ll need your IELTS Test Report Form.

 What is the IELTS Test Report Form, and when will I receive it?